fhiso/sources-and-citations/csl-for-family-history.md

     season = %s"Q1" / %s"Q2" / %s"Q3" / %s"Q4"
     ````

-- CSL names are compatible with neither [FHISO's creator's name draft](https://fhiso.org/TR/creators-name) nor [GEDOCM's personal name datatype](https://gedcom.io/specifications/FamilySearchGEDCOMv7.html#personal-name), so that will likely require a new set of structures to represent names
+- CSL names are compatible with neither [FHISO's creator's name draft](https://fhiso.org/TR/creators-name) nor [GEDCOM's personal name datatype](https://gedcom.io/specifications/FamilySearchGEDCOMv7.html#personal-name), so that will likely require a new set of structures to represent names

-# Embedding in GEDOCM-X
+# Embedding in GEDCOM-X

-Presumably the [XML input format](https://raw.githubusercontent.com/citation-style-language/schema/v1.0.1/csl-data.rnc) could be used as-is in GEDOM-X, with appropriate extensions to add layering to it.
+Presumably the [XML input format](https://raw.githubusercontent.com/citation-style-language/schema/v1.0.1/csl-data.rnc) could be used as-is in GEDCOM-X, with appropriate extensions to add layering to it.